LWJGL

 The Lightweight Java Game Library (LWJGL) is an open-source software library that provides bindings to a variety of C libraries for video game developers to Java.
 It exposes cross-platform libraries commonly used in developing video games and multimedia titles, such as Vulkan, OpenGL, GLFW, OpenAL and OpenCL.

 The primary goal of the project is to provide a way for Java developers to get access to resources that are otherwise unavailable or poorly implemented on the existing Java platform.
 The main philosophy is to expose underlying technology as a thin wrapper, thus creating an API close to the original.
-It is also the basis of many high-level Java game engines and libraries, such as libGDX or the jMonkeyEngine.
+LWJGL is the basis of certain high-level Java game engines and libraries, such as libGDX and jMonkeyEngine.

 History

 Development of the library began in 2002 with the release of J2SE 1.4, making use of the newly-added non-blocking I/O operations and off-heap memory access.
 These additions to the JDK allowed for better access to native memory and libraries not a part of the JDK.
 The first official release of the library was on 4 February 2007.

 On 13 November 2014, version 3 was announced, which was released in the alpha version on 27 April 2015 and is a complete rewrite of LWJGL.
-Many new bindings, including GLFW, EGL and Objective-C, were added.
-Support for Oculus Rift development was also added with LibOVR bindings.
+Version 3 added support for Vulkan, and many new bindings, including GLFW, EGL and Objective-C. Support for Oculus Rift development was also added with LibOVR bindings.
 The new version was released on 4 June 2016, after more than 3 and a half years in development.